Thinking about buying one of those kegerators for sale you saw online? Let's review a few things before you click "add

 Before selecting a kegerator you will want to make sure you have proper space for it.
 Remember this thing needs to hold a keg of beer.
 Most home kegerators are 3 to 4 ½ feet tall and 2 to 2 ½ feet wide and deep.
 Don’t forget to take into account room above for the draft tower and room behind for ventilation of freestanding units.

 You will want to research to find out what size kegs of your favorite beers are available in your area.
 Some craft breweries only offer their beers in ⅙ barrels (sixtels).
 You can fit two sixtels in most single and multiple-tap kegerators.
 This way, you can keep a backup keg on hand for parties.
 Learn more about the different types of kegs with our guide to beer keg sizes.

 The other thing to remember with kegs is what kind of coupler they need to connect to your kegerator.
 Most domestic beer kegs are compatible with the D-System Sankey coupler that comes standard with most kegerators.
 Imports and some craft beers require a different style coupler.
 Check out our keg coupler guide to see what kind of coupler you’ll need.

 Want to have Guinness on tap at home?
 A Guinness kegerator requires a nitrogen regulator, stout faucet and a U-System coupler.
 You can get a Guinness kegerator conversion kit to easily switch your kegerator over.

 And, once again, REMEMBER THIS THING HOLDS A KEG OF BEER.
 You will have to carry that keg to wherever your kegerator is.
 Want a kegerator in your basement?
 That’s great, just know you’ll have to lug a keg down your basement stairs.
-You may want to look into getting a keg dolly to assist you in transportation.
+You may want to look into getting a keg cart or dolly to assist you in transportation.

 What else do I need with my kegerator?

-Depending on the kegerator you buy, you may need to pick up a few important parts and accessories before you can tap that keg.
+Depending on the kegerator you buy, you may need to pick up a few important components and kegerator accessories before you can tap that keg.
 Make sure you have the following: